 10. DIY Elevated Raised Bed Garden / Planter

-RAISED BED GARDENING TIPS & HACKS
+RAISED BED GARDENING DESIGN TIPS & HACKS

 Click on this link from Rodale’s Organic Life to get plans on making your own raised bed garden.

-One problem many have is invasion from deer.
+One problem many have is an invasion from deer.
 Here is a great way to create a border for your garden that serves double duty – a barrier and a vertical gardening plane.
-Sure, the deer may eat at your crops on the fence, but when you have a whole fence worth, surely they’ll leave you some!
+Sure, the deer may eat at your crops through the fence, but when you have a whole fence worth, surely they’ll leave you some!

 I love how this family used a tiny bit of space to build a small raised bed garden for their cucumbers to climb.
 Think about doing this for any climbing vegetable.
 You can also build it on the backs of your regular square foot containers, as well.